zpz/mpservice/docs/streamer.rst

 Finally, :class:`~Streamer` is a context manager.
-If you may break out of the iteration prematurely, or errors may occur and you have added a concurrent operator, then you should consume the stream with context management, like this::
+If you have added a concurrent operator, and you may break out of the iteration prematurely or errors may occur, then you should consume the stream with context management, like this::

     stream = Streamer(...).map(...)...parmap(...)...
     with stream:
         for x in stream: